-The SCLTDITF is a long-term disability plan that covers employees of the State of South Carolina, including all agencies and public school and all participating local governmental entities.
-The SCLTDITF provides disability payments to eligible employees that have been approved for disability.
-Since the employer contribution/premium paid and the proportionate share of the net OPEB liability and related deferred outflows and inflows of resources related to the SCLTDITF are not material to the Center, no SCLTDITF OPEB amounts have been recorded in these financial statements and only limited note disclosures have been provided related to these benefits.
+Benefits become effective when the former employee retires under a State retirement system.
+Basic Long-Term Disability (BLTD) benefits are provided to active state, public school district, and participating local government employees approved for disability.
+The employer contribution/premium paid and the proportionate share of the net OPEB liability and related deferred outflows and inflows of resources related to the SCLTDITF have not been recorded in these financial statements and only limited note disclosures have been provided related to these benefits.
+This omission is immaterial to the financial statements.